 Originally published 2008-08-11 by Linda G. Aragoni on her website you-can-teach-writing.com; updated 2012-10-26; updated and revised 2017-10-29.

-In a full-year class, you ought to get students' IMPs prepared in the first month of class, so that students have them to use when you teach the eighth writing strategy, single-error editing.
+In a full-year class, you ought to get students' Individual Mastery Plans prepared in the first month of class, so that students have them to use when you teach the eighth writing strategy, single-error editing.
+You should have students writing informally every class period during that first month and writing formally once a week so that you have a representative sample of their work on which to base their IMPs.